Welcome to the Instructional Services Division (ISD) of Chapel Hill-Carrboro City Schools. ISD oversees all aspects of teaching and learning PreK-12.

 Instruction is comprised of the culturally relevant proven practices that we use every day, in every classroom to engage students with rigorous and responsive lessons.
 Students collaborate with their peers, compare and connect new information, graphically represent ideas, and effectively use technology to deepen their understanding.
 Highly effective instruction maximizes learning for every student.

-This is the physical space we create to inspire our students from the moment they enter the classroom.
-The walls and boards are a canvas to extend learning with posted objectives, visual supports, and student work that represents diverse racial, ethnic, and cultural backgrounds.
-The furniture lends itself to flexible configurations, and materials are organized to facilitate access.
+This is the physical and digital environment we create to inspire our students from the moment they enter the classroom.
+The walls, boards, or digital classroom spaces are a canvas to extend learning with posted objectives, visual supports, and student work that represents diverse racial, ethnic, and cultural backgrounds.
+The furniture lends itself to flexible configurations, and physical or digital materials are organized to facilitate student access.
 The classroom environment creates a sense of belonging and purpose for every student.

 Culture is the environment we establish to empower students to own and celebrate their learning.
 With a focus on equity and excellence, we set high expectations and provide support to ensure every student meets them.
 Cultivating a growth mindset recognizes and reinforces effort and actions, and encourages students to take risks and learn from their mistakes to promote continuous improvement.

 Executive Director of Elementary Schools and Special Programs

 Executive Director of Secondary Schools and Special Programs

 Helen Atkins, Coordinator of ESL & Dual Language

 Debra Atwater, Director of Digital Learning & Library Services

 Kathi Brewuer, Director of Career & Technical Education

 Francisco Chavarria, Director of K - 12 Math and Science